JuliaPlots/PlotDocs.jl/docs/gallery/pgfplotsx/index.md

 # PGFPlotsX

-To switch to PGFPlotsX backend, you can use:
+To switch to the `PGFPlotsX` backend, you can use:

 ```julia
 using Plots